CouncilofLorien/counciloflorien.github.io/docs/cards/E/earth-eater.md

 > Permanent-event
 >
 > {: .stage-resource-text .black-text .p-2 }
-> > _Technology._.
-Playable during the sit phase if one of your companies enters the Deep Mines site and you have more Delver's Harvest cards in play than you have Earth-eater cards.
-Tap Earth-eater to take a minion non-unique weapon/armor/shield/helmet major item from your sideboard or discard pile to your hand.
+> > _Technology._ ***Playable during the site phase if one of your companies enters the Deep Mines site and you have more Delver's Harvest cards in play than you have Earth-eater cards.*** Tap Earth-eater to take a minion non-unique weapon/armor/shield/helmet major item from your sideboard or discard pile to your hand.
 > >
 > > {: .fs-3 }
 > > _“‘...they delved too greedily and too deep...’”_ ***---&#65279;LotRII***